MotusWTS/sensorgnome-guide-v1/Change_WiFi_Settings_RPi.md

 6. You should see a web page that says *'I am your SensorGnome'* with a bunch of live information about the device.
 A full description of the webpage will be described later.
-For now, the fact this page is loading will inform you that the Sensorgnome software has correctly been installed and that you have successfully connected to it.
+For now, the fact this page is loading will inform you that the SensorGnome software has correctly been installed and that you have successfully connected to it.

 [- Back to Top -](#)